 Entain plc maintains a qualifying (as defined by law) directors' and officers' liability insurance.
-The above named directors have received an indemnity from the group to the extent permitted by law throughout the period and up to the date of signing this report.
+The above named directors, (except for the corporate directors) have received an indemnity from the group to the extent permitted by law throughout the period and up to the date of signing this report.
 Neither the indemnity nor the insurance will provide cover in situations where a director has acted fraudulently or dishonestly.